-Some of the newer Carnival ships have Guy’s Pig and Anchor Smokehouse, which is an outside BBQ joint located on an outside deck.
-Liberty has Ole Fashioned BBQ, this is basically a non-branded version of Guy’s Smokehouse.
+Some of the newer Carnival ships have Guy’s Pig & Anchor Bar-B-Que, an outside barbecue joint on an outside deck.
+Liberty has Ol’ Fashioned BBQ, which is basically a non-branded version of Guy’s.

-This is a place you should plan on going on the first day of the cruise because as the cruise gets going, so does the crowd.
+You should plan on going this place on the first day of the cruise because as the cruise gets going, so does the crowd.

 Carnival has been moving away from having adult-only pools.
 If you’re on Carnival Liberty, make sure you head to the back of the ship if you want to avoid getting splashed.

-Pro Tip: At night, they close the roof so that you can enjoy the pool without chilly wind ruining it when you get out.
+At night, they close the roof so that you can enjoy the pool without the chilly wind ruining it when you get out.

-The candidates will have a dance-off to determine the winner, so if you want to win you really need to bring it!
+The candidates will have a dance-off to determine the winner, so if you want to win, you need to bring it!
 The event continues with a conga line around the lobby and then a night of dancing.

-If you have little ones, you can sign the kids up for the Night Owls (babysitting with an added fee) program at Camp Carnival.
-Chances are if you have teens, they’ll already by busy in Club O2.
+If you have little ones, you can sign them up for the Night Owls (babysitting with an added fee) program at Camp Carnival.
+Chances are, if you have teens, they’ll already be busy in Club O2.

-The Liberty has a “Sushi at Sea” on the lido deck, which is reasonably priced and pretty enjoyable.
-There is a small menu of some staple sushi items including 4 different rolls, sashimi and nigiri.
+Liberty has a “Sushi at Sea” on the lido deck, which is reasonably priced and pretty enjoyable.
+There is a small menu of some staple sushi items, including 4 different rolls, sashimi, and nigiri.
 You’ll wait in line at the window to place your order.

-On the Liberty’s three and four-day sailings, you’re only going to get one chance to try it out, so make a point to head to the dining room that day instead of the Lido buffet or the Blue Iguana Cantina.
+On Liberty’s three and four-night sailings, you’re only going to get one chance to try it out, so make a point to head to the dining room that day instead of the Lido buffet.

 11. Get pizza delivered — anywhere on the ship!

-To order pizza to your cabin, a bar, or a deck chair, open up your Carnival Hub app and find it in the side menu.
-The pizza doesn’t come from the kitchen on the Liberty, it comes from Pizza Pirate.
+To order pizza to your cabin, a bar, or a deck chair, open the Carnival HUB app and find it in the side menu.
+The pizza doesn’t come from the kitchen on Liberty, it comes from Pizza Pirate.
 If you’re ordering poolside, make sure to take a selfie when ordering (you’ll have the option) so that the delivery person will recognize you.

 READ MORE: Carnival Pizza Delivery Review

 If you’re looking to spend some time in the sun, go up to the top deck.
 There is a nice breeze on deck 14 by the entrance to the kid’s slide.
-Most of the cruisers flock to the lido deck pools or serenity during the sea days so chances are you’ll have your choice of real estate up there.
+Most cruisers flock to the Lido deck pools or Serenity during sea days, so chances are you’ll have your choice of real estate up there.

 The jogging track is located on deck 11 aft and can get pretty crowded, especially with the walkers.
-If you’re looking to get your exercise on during the sailing, consider going to the track early.
-Between 7:30 and 9:00 seem to be the prime time for the walking crowd.
+If you want to exercise during the sailing, consider going to the track early.
+Between 7:30 and 9:00 seems to be the prime time for the walking crowd.

-Or you can head up to the gym.
-The gym also gets crowded, so you’ll want to get there early as well.
-Both the gym and jogging track will have a nice ocean view.
+If you don’t want to jog outside, you can also head up to the gym.
+The gym gets crowded, so you’ll want to get there early as well.
+Both the gym and jogging track have stunning ocean views.